 - Northern White Rhino - Critically Endangered since 1996

 The Riverine Rabbit (Bunolagus monticularis) is one of the world's rarest and most endangered mammals and is South Africa's most endangered wildlife species.
 Critically Endangered since 2003, this rare rabbit is an important species for measuring ecosystem health.

 Number of Riverine Rabbits left in the wild:

-- The current population is estimated at less than 250 individuals and is declining.
+- The current population is estimated at less than 250 breeding pairs and is declining.

 Main Threats to Riverine Rabbits:

 - Habitat loss and degradation, hunting for sport and by farm workers, and accidental trapping are the main threats.